shariq1989/cookbook/content/recipe/Sesame_Tofu_Stirfry.md

 * A large skillet
 * A small bowl

-#### Is Sesame Mushroom and Tofu Stir-Fry vegetarian?
-Is Sesame Mushroom and Tofu Stir-Fry vegan?
+#### Is sesame mushroom and tofu stir-fry vegetarian?
+Is it vegan?

 This dish caters to both a vegetarian and vegan way of eating.
-Easily replace the fish sauce in the recipe with [marmite](https://amzn.to/2OXF8fQ)instead; the marmite adds the umami flavor we are going for with the fish sauce.
+Easily replace the fish sauce in the recipe with [marmite](https://amzn.to/2OXF8fQ)instead; the marmite adds umami flavor we are going for with the fish sauce.
 You can also substitute the honey in the recipe for agave.

 #### Can I freeze the tofu stir-fry?

-While you can freeze uncooked or fried firm tofu, I wouldn't suggest freezing stir-fried tofu, especially once it has cooked in a sauce; freezing and re-heating will alter the desired texture of the tofu.
+While you can freeze uncooked or fried firm tofu, I wouldn't suggest freezing stir-fried tofu, especially once it's cooked in a sauce; freezing and re-heating will alter the desired texture of the tofu.

-### INSTRUCTIONS: STEP-BY-STEP
+### DIRECTIONS: STEP-BY-STEP

 1. Preheat the oven to 350 degrees and lightly oil a rimmed sheet pan.
 2. Prepare the tofu by patting it dry with a cloth to remove as much moisture as possible.
 Cut the tofu into bite-size cubes; I let my kids cut the tofu, which explains the varied sizing.